shannongamby/developer-pub-quiz/README.md

 # Final Project  - Developer Pub Quiz
 This is an entirely front-end single page web app built with ReactJS.
 Our unit tests were done with Jest and Enzyme and our feature tests were done in Cypress.

+## Team Approach
+The team had very little experience with ReactJS and the test suites that would accompany it.
+Our main focuss at the start of this project was to explore React and learn as much as we could in the 2 week timeframe that we had.
+We wanted to learn by doing and practiced agile development to help us achieve our goal.

 ## User Stories
 ```
 As a user,